Leila Nadya Sadat: Career

 From 2001-2003 she served as a Commissioner on the U.S. Commission on International Religious Freedom.
 She was nominated by then Minority Leader Richard A. Gephardt and appointed by Congress.
-The 9-member Commission was established by the International Religious Freedom Act of 1998 to advise the President and the Department of State on Issues of International Religious Freedom, both generally and with regard to particular countries.
+The nine-member Commission was established by the International Religious Freedom Act of 1998 to advise the President and the Department of State on Issues of International Religious Freedom, both generally and with regard to particular countries.

-Sadat is the current President of the International Law Association (American Branch), Vice-President of the International Association of Penal Law(AIDP), and is a member of the American Law Institute and the Council on Foreign Relations.
+Sadat is the current President of the International Law Association (American Branch), Vice-President of the International Association of Penal Law (AIDP), and is a member of the American Law Institute and the Council on Foreign Relations.
 She has also served as a member of the Executive Council, Executive Committee, Program Committee and Awards Committee for the American Society of International Law and held leadership roles in the American Society of Comparative Law, including serving as the Book Review Editor for the American Journal of Comparative Law.

-Prior to entering law teaching, Sadat practiced law for five years in Paris, France, and clerked for Judge Albert Tate Jr. in the U.S. 5th Circuit Court of Appeals.
+Prior to entering law teaching, Sadat practiced law for five years in Paris, France, and clerked for Judge Albert Tate Jr. in the United States Court of Appeals for the Fifth Circuit.
 She was also a stagiaire at the Cour de Cassation and Conseil d'Etat.